YinHK-gameDev/unity-learn/animation/Animator controller/README.md

 Drag an existing player animation controller into the controller field \
 ![](./Animation_override_controller2.png)

-Then you can override with new animation clips
+Then you can override with new animation clips.

+This Override Controller can now be used in an animator component on the other gameobject, it will use the **same logic as the original Animator Controller**, but **play the new animations assigned instead of the originals**.

 https://docs.unity3d.com/Manual/AnimatorOverrideController.html